 A group representing a hotel megacorporation run by Morgan (Lance Henriksen MOM AND DAD, D-RAILED) arrive on the island of Saipan to scout a possible location for a new luxury resort.
-Paulina (Eva Swan ALIEN INHABITANT), her architect Tyler (Justin Gordon OCCULUS, BEFORE I WAKE) and their photographer David (Matthew Edward Hegstrom).
+Paulina (Eva Swan ALIEN INHABITANT), her architect Tyler (Justin Gordon, ESCAPE THROUGH AFRICA, BEFORE I WAKE) and their photographer David (Matthew Edward Hegstrom).
 They link up with local land-seller Alan (Simon Phillips ONCE UPON A TIME AT CHRISTMAS, THE NIGHTS BEFORE CHRISTMAS) and his assistant Pepe (Sean Sprawling WOLF MOTHER, AGE OF THE LIVING DEAD) and head out to the site.

 There they discover a couple of locals praying at the entrance to a World War 2 Japanese bunker.
 After scaring the natives off Paulina insists they check out the bunker.
 Of course, they become trapped.
 And of course, the bunker is cursed.

 Despite the overly familiar setup GEHENNA: WHERE DEATH LIVES could have still been a tense, claustrophobic little film.
 Instead, the script bogs down in a mess of cliches.
 The bunker brings back their fears and guilt from the past.
 Not only have we seen this a few hundred times before, their past indiscretions aren’t overly unique either.

 There’s also something to do with hallucinations and flashbacks to the Japanese occupation and the fate of the troops stationed in the bunker.
 Further adding to the confusion, the film takes its title from an entry in one of the soldier’s journals.
 That’s unlikely though as Gehenna is a biblical term, and only about 1% of Japanese are Christians.